PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 # Block C - Data Modelling

-In block A, you explored various themes around digital transformation and critically examined applications of AI and digital technologies to existing businesses processes.
-In block B, you went a step further and helped a real-life client get more insight out of their data using data science tools to pre-process and get insight out of data.
+In block A, you explored the foundations of data science and AI and critically examined applications of AI and digital technologies in existing businesses processes.
+In block B, you went a step further and helped a real-life client get more insight out of their data using data science tools to pre-process, analyse and get insight out of data.
 In this block, you will take on a more hands-on approach towards data modelling data using tools such as deep learning.
 In particular, this block will focus on key aspects of **the modelling phase of a data science project lifecycle** such as deep learning, explainable and responsible artificial intelligence (AI), and human-centered design

+The research topics include, but are not limited to:
+- a topic

+## Staff Members

+## DataLab Attendance

+Regular attendance and punctuality in every DataLab is required of each student (by default from 9:00 to 17:00).
+A student who has incurred absences of more than two DataLab sessions without a valid reason throughout the block shall not be given credit for the professional ILO(s).

+A student is considered late when they are not yet present until the fifteenth minute from the start of DataLab (9:15) Two instances of lateness are counted as one absence.

+In case of absence, the student needs to fill in the 'DataLab Absence' [form](https://adsai.buas.nl/Contact%20Us/DataLabAttendance.html) in a timely manner (before 9:00), and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
+For more details, contact your mentor.

+*__Good__* excuses to miss DataLab:

+- Personal illness
+- Family emergency
+- Death of a loved one
+- Medical appointment
+- Public transportation issue
+- Car (or Other) accident
+- Etc.

+*__Bad__* excuses to miss DataLab:

+- Oversleeping
+- Being hangover
+- Having no babysitter for your rabbit, dog, cat, etc.
+- Boyband breakups and/or related drama
+- A birthday party for a four-legged pal
+- Having no clean underwear to put on
+- Going to the beach because a doctor said that you needed more vitamin D
+- The universe telling you to take a day off
+- Etc.

+## Questions?

+If you have questions or issues regarding the course material, please post a message on the 'Q&A' channel in Teams.
+The channel will be monitored by mentors but also please help your peers if you have the answer to their question.

+***

 ## Project Based Learning - Creative Brief